Updated on March 19th, 2024 by Bob Ciura

 This was a very strong performance in one of the worst economic downturns in the past several decades.
 The company continued to perform well during 2020-2021 when the coronavirus pandemic sent the U.S. economy into recession.
 Once again, P&G generated stable profits and raised its dividend.

 P&G has a recession-resistant business model.
-Everyone needs paper towels, toothpaste, razors, and other P&G products, regardless of the economic climate.
+Put simply, everyone needs paper towels, toothpaste, razors, and other P&G products, regardless of the economic climate.

 Valuation & Expected Returns

-The current dividend payout is well-covered by earnings, with room to grow.
-Based on expected fiscal 2023 earnings, P&G has a payout ratio of just over 60%.
+The current dividend payout is well-covered by earnings.
+Based on expected fiscal 2024 earnings, P&G has a payout ratio of just over 59%.
 This leaves enough cushion for future dividend increases each year in the low-to-mid single-digit range.

 Investors should expect P&G to continue increasing its dividend each year for many years to come.
 It has the brand strength, competitive advantages, and profitability to maintain its steady annual dividend increases over the long term.